 - Check that your devices are supported.

 Tip: Ping the server to check that it is up.

 Before installing the connector, make sure your machine meets the connector requirements.

 Obtain an access key for the connector.

-- For admins, in the Mobile Center Lab management console, click in the Connectors page of the DEVICE LAB tab.
-In the Generate New Keybox, provide a name and description (optional), and click GENERATE.
+- For admins, in the UFT Mobile Lab management console, click Generate New Key in the Connectors page of the DEVICE LAB tab.
+Provide a name and description (optional), and click GENERATE.